How to select a CC2530 board

 How to connect CC2530 to the debugger

-This is simple.
+It is simple.
 Use the DuPont cable and connect pins on the debugger’s connector to the corresponding pin on your board.

 Note: if CC-debugger cannot detect your board, additionally try to connect the pin #2 to 3.3V.